Olympia Fields Country Club: History

 Olympia Fields has hosted four major championships: two U.S. Opens (1928, 2003) and two PGA Championships (1925, 1961).
 It has also been the site of the U.S. Senior Open (1997) the U.S. Amateur (2015), and the 2017 KPMG Women's PGA Championship.
 In addition, the Western Open on the PGA Tour was played at the club five times.

 Olympia Fields is famous for its enormous clubhouse, which was finished in 1925 at a cost of $1.3 million.
 It is a half-timbered English Tudor-style building with an 80 ft, four-faced clock tower that has become the trademark of the club.
 The western boundary of the property is bordered by a commuter rail line, Metra Electric District, and its Olympia Fields station is just west of the clubhouse; the line was previously the Illinois Central Railroad.

 In 2005, the club began a $9.5 million renovation project to improve the practice facilities, revamp some of the bunkers, and make other improvements.
+The club also has areas for swimming and tennis for members and their guests.